 Without the intervention of the Connecting Cambridgeshire programme around a third of premises would not have been able to access faster broadband services.

 BT will contribute £16 million to the £45 million project with the rest of the investment coming from Cambridgeshire County Council, Peterborough City Council and Broadband Delivery UK (BDUK).

 Work on the project will start immediately with the first locations expected to get fibre later in 2013.
 The three-year roll out will begin with a period of planning and detailed surveying, before BT Openreach starts work on the ground.
 The project will involve enabling over 100 telephone exchanges and many more street cabinets.

-To track developments of superfast broadband across the UK, visit our Superfast broadband in the UK page.
+To track developments of superfast broadband across the UK, visit our Superfast and ultrafast broadband in the UK page.